 We are still striving to raise sufficient funds locally in order to meet the total overall cost of the development but we are sure that with the generosity of our members and that of our neighbouring provinces this will be achieved.

-It is anticipated that the Masonic Memorial Garden will be completed for our usual remembrance service which is to be held on site on the 11th November
+The Masonic Memorial Garden was completed for our usual remembrance service held on site on the 11th November

 key...
 Click on the thumbnails for a full view

 1 - Excavation to form piling matt.